DYenn00/Helloworld_0101/ProgrammingFundamentals/hello-world-0101.md

 ###  What’s Next?

-In the next lesson, we’ll explore **variables** the building blocks of any program.
+In the next lesson, we’ll explore [Understanding Variables](./understanding-variables.md) the building blocks of any program.
 You’ll learn how to store data and make your programs smarter.

 ---